serge-bohorad/windows-process-manager/README.md

 # Windows process manager
 This is a promise based native addon for [node.js](https://nodejs.org) for working with processes on Windows.
 This module based on [windows-api](https://docs.microsoft.com/en-us/windows/win32/procthread/process-and-thread-functions).
-The module allows you to manage the process memory, create new threads, load DLL files etc.
+The module allows you to create new processes, manage process memory, manage threads, load DLL files etc from node.js runtime.
 ## Warning

 > ⚠ The module is currently in beta, therefore it's not recommended to use in production because functionality may change.